 For best results plant your garlic in the fall (September through December).
 We plant our garlic in October and November in Washington state.
 You should try to plant before the ground freezes solid in the winter.
 See our garlic planting chart for the best time for your area.

-Right: Savory Bogatyr garlic bulbs held in the hand but destined for a stir fry.
+Picture: Savory Bogatyr garlic bulbs held in the hand but destined for a stir fry.

 Choose a sunny garden spot:

 Garlic likes full or partial sun.
 Most garlic growers recommend full sun; however, our garlic gets partial sun and does great.
 In really hot climates garlic may do better with afternoon shade to help shield garlic from the full heat of the day.
 We get full morning sun in our field which starts to shade around mid-afternoon (2 p.m. or later depending on the time of year).
 Interestingly, the garlic does better on the side of field with less sun but better soil!